See your Ohio health insurance coverage options.

 Ohio Health Insurance Consumer Guide

 People in Ohio use HealthCare.gov to enroll in ACA Marketplace plans.
-The state also operates a marketplace plan management exchange.
+The state operates a marketplace plan management exchange.
 This means that while the federal government manages the exchange, the state oversees and certifies qualified health plans (QHPs) for sale on the exchange.

 Dental coverage in Ohio